Food on China Train

 Suggestions for Foreign Passengers

-2. If you are planning to have a meal at the dining car, try to go there as early as possible, because it will be very crowded at meal time.
+2. If you are planning to have a meal at the dining car, try to go there as early as possible, because it may be crowded at meal time.

 3. Instant rice and noodles are easy and recommended as train food, if you decide to bring your own.